How to Grow Swiss Chard in Your Garden

 Cold-Winter Climates

-- Timing: Start sowing seeds or setting out transplants 2–3 weeks before the last spring frost date.
-You can continue planting until early or mid-summer.
+- Timing: sow seeds or set out transplants 2 to 3 weeks before your last spring frost.
+You can keep succession planting through early or mid-summer.

-- Overwintering: In regions where temperatures drop below 15°F (-9°C), protect plants with frost cloth or straw.
-You can also lift and transplant them into a greenhouse to keep them growing through winter.
+- Overwintering: where temperatures drop below 15°F, protect plants with frost cloth or straw.
+You can also lift them and move them into a greenhouse to keep them growing through winter.

 Mild-Winter Climates

-- Timing: Plant chard from fall through spring.
-For example, in areas like the low desert of Arizona, you can plant from mid-August through February.
+- Timing: plant from fall through spring.
+Here in the low desert of Arizona, I plant from the end of September through February.
+You can also start as early as mid-August for a longer season.

-- Overwintering: Swiss chard can often be harvested year-round, and a single plant may continue producing for a year or longer.
+- Year-round: chard can be harvested nearly year-round here, and a single plant may keep producing for a year or more.

 Site Selection

-- Soil: Swiss chard thrives in well-drained, compost-rich soil.
+- Soil: chard does best in well-drained, compost-rich soil.

 Vegetable, Herb, and Fruit Planting Guide for the Low Desert of Arizona